-Tangipahoa, which includes the cities of Hammond (pop.
-20,768) and Ponchatoula (pop.
-6,659), was designated as an urbanized area following the 2010 census.
-In 2018 the population of the MPA was just under 135,000.
+The Hammond urban area, which includes the cities of Hammond (Census 2020 pop.
+19,584) and Ponchatoula (Census 2020 pop.
+7,822), was designated as an urbanized area following the 2010 census.
+Census 2020 population of the Hammond urban area (South Tangipahoa urbanized area) was 72,526.
+Census 2020 population of Tangipahoa Parish was 136,765.
 It is located northwest of New Orleans, west of St. Tammany Parish, and 45 miles east of Baton Rouge.
-Cities in the Urbanized Area include Hammond and Ponchatoula.
 In addition to being a major residential and employment center, Hammond is the home of Southeast Louisiana University.